It's a date: Promposal puzzle reveals mystery suitor

 Tausch said he felt the video went viral because of its authenticity.

 Social media is filled with cynicism, he said.
-As a high school principal, Tausch "lives and breaths" the effects social media can have on students, he added.
+As a high school principal, Tausch "lives and breathes" the effects that social media can have on students, he added.

 "There's so much venom out there," he said.
 "When you get a video that's absolutely genuine and good, it's what everybody needs right now — to be reminded of good things.
 It's not all negative on the internet."